-A NGO or Non Profit Organisation is an entity that operates for promotion of art, science, sports, education, research, social welfare, religion, charity, protection of environment or any such other object.
-In India, an NGO can be registered as any of the three structures being Company under Section 8 of the Companies Act, 2013(section 25, companies act 1956), Trust or Society.
-Section 8 Company format of a NGO is most popular form of NGO in India.
-It is easy to register, run or manage a Section 8 Company in comparison of a Trust and a Society.
+An NGO or Non-Profit Organisation operates to promote art, science, social welfare, religion, charity, sports, education, research, protection of the environment or any such other object.
+In India, You can register an NGO as any of the three structures viz. a.
+Section 8, b.
+Trust c.
+Society.
+Section 8 Company format of an NGO is the most popular form.
+Easy to register, run or manage a Section 8 Company compared to a Trust and a Society.

 Get your NGO registered under ideal business structure as section 8 company.